tbfisher/drupal_relation/README.txt

 * To see the relation later, the relation_dummy_field shows it on the entities belonging to the relation.

+For details on why this works, and what the hell we were thinking, see CONCEPTS.txt

 -- CONTACT --

 Current maintainers: